College of Central Florida logo

 Key Highlights

-• Historic merger in 1966 with Hampton Junior College, one of Florida's pioneering Black two-year colleges.
+• Historic 1966 merger with Hampton Junior College, one of Florida's first Black two-year colleges, highlights its commitment to inclusive education.

-• The Ocala campus has significantly expanded from its original 60 acres to 140 acres.
+• The Ocala campus has expanded from its original 60 acres to 140 acres, signifying continuous growth in facilities.

 Timeline